CoderDojo-Waregem/svg-tutorial/complex shapes/paths/description/description.en.md

 </svg>
 </figure>

 Then we continue and draw to more lines the same way.
 What is cool about paths, is that they don't have to be continuous.
 We can have several move-to commands within the same path.
-The commas between the X and Y coordinates are optional.
-We skip them this time.
+The commas between the $$x$$ and $$y$$ coordinates are optional.
+We can also skip the space between the command and the first coordinate.

 ```html
 <svg width="200px" height="200px" viewBox="-100 -100 200 200">